 Here is a helpful trick to remember realize vs. realise in your writing.

-Realise and realize are alternate spellings of the same verb.
+Realise and realize are alternative spellings of the same verb.

 - Realize should be used with American audiences.

 - Meanwhile, realise should be used with British audiences.

 You can remember to reserve realize for American audiences since it contains a z, like Arizona.
 Arizona is in America, so it will be easy to remember that realize is preferred in American English.

 Is it realize or realise?
 Realise and realize are two spellings of the same verb, which means to become aware of something or to bring something into being.

 - Realise is the correct spelling in British English.

 - Realize is the correct spelling in American English.